TimothyMostert/Jekyll-CloudCannon-Test/_clients/waterfeature.md

 ## Setup

-1. Add your site and author details in `_config.yml`.
+1. Add your site and author details in `_config.yml`{: .highlighter-rouge}.
-2. Add your Google Analytics and Disqus keys to `_config.yml`.
+2. Add your Google Analytics and Disqus keys to `_config.yml`{: .highlighter-rouge}.
-3. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).
+3. Get a workflow going to see your site’s output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).

 ## Develop